Global Labelling Statistics, CAGR, Outlook, and Covid-19 Impact 2025

 Table 52.
 Camphene Production Value (US$, Mn) of Local Manufacturers in South Korea, 2015-2020

 Table 53.
-China Camphene Production Value Market Share of Local Manufacturers, 2015-2020
+Thailand Camphene Production Value Market Share of Local Manufacturers, 2015-2020

 Table 54.
-The Percentage of Camphene Production Sold in China and Sold Other Than China by Manufacturers
+The Percentage of Camphene Production Sold in Thailand and Sold Other Than Thailand by Manufacturers

 Table 55.
-The Percentage of Camphene Production Sold in China and Sold Other Than China by Manufacturers
+The Percentage of Camphene Production Sold in Thailand and Sold Other Than Thailand by Manufacturers

 Table 56.
 Dangeguojia Camphene Sales (Consumption), Production, Export and Import, 2015-2020